| |

 The absence of a

-tower has given St Mary something you'll see
+tower has given St Mary something you'll rarely

-terrible accident in 1999.
-Because of this, the
+1999.
+Because of this, the bells were among the

-they were among the few Suffolk peals not to ring
+few Suffolk peals not to ring in the millennium.

-2002, they have been returned to use, after a
+But they have since been returned to use, after a

 major project to make them safer.
 It is worth